gamechanger/dusty/docs/installation.md

 * Search standard nginx config file locations ('/usr/local/nginx/conf', '/etc/nginx', '/usr/local/etc/nginx') for `nginx.conf`
 * Search the first `nginx.conf` found for the `include` directive - this specifies a folder of additional nginx configuration files, which is where Dusty will write its configuration
-* If you don't include any folders, Dusty will ask you to let it add `include servers/*;` to the end of your Dusty config
+* If you don't include any folders, Dusty will ask you to let it add `include servers/*;` to the end of your nginx config
-* If no `nginx.conf` is found, Dusty will let you know If Dusty can't setup its nginx config automatically, you just need to run
+* If no `nginx.conf` is found, Dusty will let you know.

+If Dusty can't setup its nginx config automatically, you just need to run
 ```dusty config set nginx_includes_dir <folder>```
 Where `folder` is the absolute path to a folder from which your nginx will include `.conf`